tritonmc/triton-website/docs/concepts/translations.md

 Creating a collection through TWIN is extremely straightforward.
 Simply click on the "Add Collection" button in the sidebar and type the name for the collection.
-Hit "Add" and _bam_, your collection has been created.
+Hit "Add" to finish creating your collection.

 </TabItem>
 <TabItem value="json" label="JSON" default>